cms-sw/cmssw/PhysicsTools/TruthInfo/doc/branch_design.md

 - **Composable**: branches merge/split; queries compose with the existing navigation (`ancestors`, `firstCommonAncestor`, `firstAncestorWithPdgId`).
-- **Built on what exists**: selection (phase 1-2), navigation (phase 3), hit index (existing) — Branch is the unifying view, not new infrastructure.
+- **Built on what exists**: selection (phase 1-2), navigation (phase 3), hit index (existing): Branch is the unifying view, not new infrastructure.

 ## Resolved decisions
-1. **View, recomputed on demand** — the Branch stores no member list and is not an EDM product.
+1. **View, recomputed on demand**: the Branch stores no member list and is not an EDM product.
 2. **Derived on the fly** from `Graph` + closure (never persisted).
 Member-id lists are cheap to recompute; hit aggregates are not stored on the Branch.